uwumarogie/ask-file/README.md

 [] make the app responsive
-[] when uplading from the landing page, then choose if where the user is going to be redirect (solve it with the route) [] add toast notification and error handling using react-toastify [] add a loading spinner when uploading the file
-[] make the uploading faster and more efficient
+[] when uplading from the landing page, then choose if where the user is going to be redirect (solve it with the route) [] add toast notification and error handling using react-toastify [] make the uploading faster and more efficient
 [] add the deployment link to github
 [] improve the UI/UX